-View the most recent list of available Associate Degrees for Transfer approved at each California Community College (title ADT Status Report toward the bottom)
+View the most recent list of available Associate Degrees for Transfer approved at each California Community College (ADT Status Report at the end of the page)

-View the most recent list of CSU degrees open to SB 1440 transfer students (under Available Degree Pathways at the bottom of the page)
+View the most recent list of CSU degrees open to SB 1440 transfer students (under Available Degree Pathways at the end of the page)

 Regional Community College Data Snapshot